nataliasuska/feb-3-rock-paper-scissors/README.md

 conda create -n my-game-env python=3.8 conda activate my-game-env
 ```
-In our new folder, we probably don't have the right packages just yet.
-However, in the requirements.txt file of this repo, I included the package we need for this game.
-To install it, type in the command line:
+In our new folder, we probably don't have the right packages just yet to customize the player name (more instructuions later) To install it, type in the command line:
 ```sh
 pip install -r requirements.txt
 ```